bwpge/lualine-pretty-path/README.md

     },
     directories = {
-        enable = true, -- show directory in component exclude_filetypes = { "help" }, -- do not show directory for these filetypes
+        enable = true, -- show directory in component shorten = true, -- whether or not to shorten directories, see max_depth exclude_filetypes = { "help" }, -- do not show directory for these filetypes
         use_absolute = false, -- use absolute path for directory
-        max_depth = 2, -- maximum directory depth before shortening
+        max_depth = 2, -- maximum depth allowed before shortening, ignored if shorten = false
     },
-    -- terminal-specific options
     terminals = {
-        show_pid = true, -- display the process id in a terminal buffer show_toggleterm_id = true, -- display the terminal id for toggleterm windows },
+        show_pid = true, -- display the process id in a terminal buffer show_term_id = true, -- display the terminal id for toggleterm windows },
-    -- highlights can be a string for copying existing styles, or table to be -- passed to vim.api.nvim_set_hl. empty string uses default section style. highlights = {
+    -- highlights can be a string for copying existing styles, or table to create a new one.
+    -- empty string implies default lualine section style. highlights = {
-        directory = "", -- the directory portion of the component filename = "Bold", -- the filename portion of the component modified = "MatchParen", -- filename highlight if it is modified path_sep = "", -- highlight for separator between path parts, defaults to `directory` if unset pid = "Comment", -- the process id in a terminal window symbols = "", -- the symbols at the end of the component term = "Bold", -- highlight if the buffer is a terminal
+        directory = "", -- the directory portion of the component filename = "Bold", -- the filename portion of the component modified = "MatchParen", -- filename highlight if it is modified path_sep = "", -- highlight for path separator, uses `directory` if empty string pid = "Comment", -- the process id in a terminal window symbols = "", -- the symbols at the end of the component term = "Bold", -- highlight if the buffer is a terminal